wp-plugins/realia-xml-csv-property-listings-import/readme.txt

 == Changelog ==

 = 2.0.1 =
-* Fixed bug that hid Images section for non-property imports
+* Fix bug that hid Images section for non-property imports
+* Fix bug when runnign Realia Add-On without Realia plugin/theme

 = 2.0.0 =
 * Add support for Realia 4.x and the Realia plugin